arbaazali872/TreasureHuntRL/README.md

     - Performance metrics and logs are saved in the `logs/` directory.

 ### Using `hyperparameter_tester.py`
-Modify the hyperparameter values in the `config.env` file before running the script to train with different configurations.
+Modify the hyperparameter values in the `hyperparameters.json` file before running the script to train with different configurations.

 - Run the script: